mnecibi/flappybird/README.md

 # Flappy Bird Game
-This is basic clone of the famous Flappy Bird game.
+This is clone of the famous Flappy Bird game.
 Created using P5.js

 ![](./flappy-bird.gif)